adaltas/node-csv/README.md

 ### Using the callback API

-The parser receive a string and returns an array inside a user-provided callback.
+The parser receives a string and returns an array inside a user-provided callback.
 This example is available with the command `node samples/callback.js`.

 See the full list of supported parsing options below.